Samsung QN95D TV Review

 TV Settings

 The Samsung QN95D is a high-end 4k TV released in 2024.
-Like its predecessor, the Samsung QN95C QLED, the higher-end QN95D has nearly twice the number of dimming zones as the step-down model Samsung QN90D/QN90DD QLED.
+Like its predecessor, the Samsung QN95C QLED, the higher-end QN95D has nearly twice the number of dimming zones as the step-down model, the Samsung QN90D.
 It's powered by Samsung's NQ4 AI Gen2 Processor and is advertised by Samsung to deliver better upscaling and sound processing.
 Like all Samsung TVs, it runs Samsung's proprietary Tizen OS interface, which offers a large selection of apps and games.
 It's compatible with the Bixby and Alexa voice assistants, supports Auto HDR remastering, and has Samsung's minimalistic Infinity One Design.
-We bought and tested the 65-inch model, but it's also available 75 and 85-inch sizes.
+We bought and tested the 65-inch model, but it's also available in 75 and 85-inch sizes.
 Outside of North America, it's available in a 55-inch model as well.

 Our Verdict